NCAR/ccpp-framework/doc/migration.md

   marked "historic" where the implementation has evolved).
 - `doc/redesign_analysis.md` — analysis of the legacy ccpp-prebuild +
   ccpp-capgen toolchains.
-- `doc/constituents.md` — full constituents reference for capgen-ng.
+- `doc/constituents.md` — full constituents reference for capgen.
 - `doc/constituents_overhaul.md` — architecture review and reform
   proposals for the next iteration.
-- `doc/capgen_compat_layer.md` — short brief on the CAM-SIMA ↔ capgen-ng
+- `doc/capgen_compat_layer.md` — short brief on the CAM-SIMA ↔ capgen
   compatibility layer (§4.5); full reference is `cime_config/capgen_compat/README.md` in the CAM-SIMA tree.